bicknarnes/fall-2022/01-Intro.md

 ## Command line...really?

 * The following excerpts come from [this Nature article](../resources/nature_observable.pdf)
-  * A 2019 study found that just 24% of 863,878 publicly available Jupyter notebooks on GitHub could be successfully re-executed, and only 4% produced the same results.
+  * "A 2019 study found that just 24% of 863,878 publicly available Jupyter notebooks on GitHub could be successfully re-executed, and only 4% produced the same results."
-  * Notebooks are messy.
-You write stuff, keep old crusty code behind, and it's hard to kind of figure out which cells to execute in the right order because you're trying different things.
+  * "Notebooks are messy.
+You write stuff, keep old crusty code behind, and it's hard to kind of figure out which cells to execute in the right order because you're trying different things.?
 * For these and other reasons...
   * Colab for prototyping & class interactions
   * GitHub for assignments & projects